 Disney Plus has launched, taking on a landscape of streaming competitors with a family-friendly offering that has something for everyone.
 Its focused library of content from the Disney vault, Star Wars, Marvel and more makes it a very different proposition to Netflix, and Amazon.

 But how much does Disney Plus cost?
 We've got everything you need to know about the Disney Plus price below, including all the details on bundles and deals.

-While Disney Plus - or Disney+ if that's your kind of thing - has now launched in the US, Canada and the Netherlands, it starts rolling out in other territories just a week later.
-Australia and New Zealand are next, getting the service on November 19.
+While Disney Plus - or Disney+ if that's your kind of thing - launched initially in the US, Canada and the Netherlands and has now rolled out in Australia and New Zealand just a week later.
+UK and the rest of Europe...you'll just have to wait.

 This is just the start, too, as Disney+ has a whole heap of exclusive movies and shows in the works.
-If this sounds like something you need in your life, you can sign up for Disney+ today.
+If this sounds like something you need in your life, you can get it in certain territories now: